Back

 • has irregular urination

-If you are not sure if any of the above applies to your child, ask a doctor or pharmacist before giving Amoxiclav.
+If you are not sure if any of the above applies to your child, talk to a doctor or pharmacist before giving him Amoxiclav.

-In some cases, the doctor may test for the type of bacteria that is causing your child's infection.
-Depending on the results, your child may be prescribed Amoxiclav with a different content of the active substance or another drug.
+In some cases, the doctor may test the type of bacteria causing your child's infection.
+Depending on the results, your child may be prescribed Amoxiclav with a different strength of the active substance or a different medicine.

 Conditions to watch out for

-Amoxiclav may worsen some existing conditions or cause serious side effects.
-These include allergic reactions, convulsions (seizures) and inflammation of the colon.
-You should watch out for some symptoms while your child is taking this medicine to reduce the risk of problems.
-See “ Conditions to watch out for” in section 4.
+Amoxiclav may make some existing conditions worse or cause serious side effects.
+These include allergic reactions, fits (seizures) and inflammation of the colon.
+You should look out for certain symptoms while your child is taking this medicine to reduce the risk of problems.
+See “ Conditions to look out for” in section 4.

 Blood or urine tests

-If your child is having blood tests (such as red blood cell count or liver function tests) or urine tests, tell the doctor or nurse that he is taking Amoxiclav.
-This is necessary because Amoxiclav can affect the results of these types of studies.
+If your child is having blood tests (such as red blood cell counts or liver function tests) or urine tests, tell the doctor or nurse that your child is taking Amoxiclav.
+This is because Amoxiclav may affect the results of these types of tests.

 Other drugs and Amoxiclav